adwiteeymauriya/adwiteeymauriya/README.md

 ### Hi there 👋

-I am a UAE based Machine Learning Engineer and Physicist, creating awesome ML/data pipelines, maintaining data quality and building effective machine learning models on various projects.
+I am a UAE based Data Engineer and Physicist, creating awesome ML/data pipelines, maintaining data quality and building effective machine learning models on various projects.
 In my spare time I work on independent projects based on AI and Machine Learning.
 Feel free to reach to me on [Linkedin](https://www.linkedin.com/in/adwiteeymauriya/)

 <!--